just1jp/Production/README.md

 App that alows you to see your friends on Google Map message them in real time.

 ##Getting started:

-**To get started, visit the documentation page at: https://palfinder.github.io/ **
+**To get started, visit the documentation page at: https://palfinder.github.io**

-**Project source can be downloaded from https://github.com/PalFinder/Production**
+**Project source code can be downloaded from https://github.com/PalFinder/Production**

 ##Authors